-- Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made-ground on the M90 carriageway surface. - Works are programmed to only take 2-nights to complete on a rolling programme, with the aim being to complete the noisiest works by 23:00. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the M90 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.
+- Works are restricted to like-for-like filter drain refurbishment, with all works restricted to made/engineered ground on the M80 roadside verge. - Works are programmed to only take 25-nights to complete on a rolling programme, with the aim being to complete the noisiest works by 23:00 each night. - No works are required within Denny Burn, which is spanned by the M80 within the scheme extents, therefore there will be no change in the hydrological regime or water quality within Denny Burn. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - Refurbishment of the existing filter drain will also alleviate flooding on the M80 upon completion of the works, which will result in safer conditions for road users.